ccencisoj/react-globalizer/README.md

 👋 Are you looking for an easy and elegant solution for managing global state in React?
 If so, you've come to the perfect place! 🎉

-With react-globalizer, you simply define global state using "createGlobalState" and access it from anywhere in your application.
+With react-globalizer, you simply define global state using "createState" and access it from anywhere in your application.
 You can define as many global states as you want: one state for each model, view, layout, or anything else you can think of.
 Additionally, you're free to load objects, functions, and components into the state. 🔥